omgbwa-yasse/outlet-orm-mcp/README.md

 ### Generation Issues

-- Verify that the `models/`, `controllers/`, and `database/migrations/` directories exist
+- Verify that the `src/models/`, `src/controllers/`, and `src/database/migrations/` directories will be created automatically
-- Check write permissions
+- Check write permissions in the project root directory
 - Consult logs for more details

 ## 📚 Documentation